tigergraph/ecosys/README.md

 ```

 ## Limitation of ResultSet
-The response package size from TigerGraph server should be less than 2GB, which is the largest reponse size supported in TigerGraph Restful API.
+The response packet size from the TigerGraph server should be less than 2GB, which is the largest response size supported by the TigerGraph Restful API.